 You can then read the freezing point of the antifreeze using the scale inside the tester.
 Replace the antifreeze in the car’s system and replace the cap.

 Winter weather is frequently wet, and this draws all the dirt and road salt from the road surface, so you’ll spend lots of time using your windscreen wipers.
 Assuming your wipers are in good shape, there’s still a high risk of them smearing grime across the windscreen if your screen wash bottle is empty.

-To ensure this doesn’t happen to you, open the windscreen washer bottle under the bonnet, and fill it with screen wash.
-You can buy ready mixed or concentrated screen wash, which you’ll need to mix with water.
+To ensure this doesn’t happen to you, open the windscreen washer bottle under the bonnet, and make sure that it is topped up.
+You can buy screenwash either ready-mixed or as a concentrate, which you’ll need to mix with water.

 Screen wash has a lower freezing temperature than water alone, so you shouldn’t end up with frozen washer jets, although they can still become blocked if there's a particularly heavy frost or freezing rain gets into them.

 It sounds simple, and it is.
 The days are shorter and the weather is worse during the winter months, so maintenance of your exterior lights is an important aspect of any winter car checklist.

 Check and clean your lights regularly.
 Salt and dirt can quickly build-up, reducing the effectiveness of the lights and reducing your visibility to other road users.
 It's best to keep your lights on in all sorts of weather, because it helps you to be seen.
 Carry extra bulbs in case of a failure, but do try and learn how to replace the bulbs when it's convenient, because when one does blow it'll almost certainly be in the dark and possibly in cold and wet weather, too, not an ideal time to learn about your car.